celiac and weight gain

 How to deal with the celiac disease weight gain:

-A lot of people after they gain weight following their diagnosis, want to lose it again.
+A lot of people who gain weight following their diagnosis, want to lose it again.
 My response to those people would be, why?
 Is it truly because you want to be healthier?
 If it is, I’d argue that health and well-being can be measured in ways OTHER than your clothing size.

 Some questions to ask yourself: